 The transformation of the global economy is posing continuous challenges for the competitiveness and the inclusive and sustainable growth of the Western Balkans and Turkey, as much as it is affecting the rest of the world.
 It is also offering new opportunities.
-The changing nature of work, the digital and green transitions, and of course the COVID-19 pandemic are clear examples having a very direct impact on the lives of citizens and affecting the socio-economic fabric of the region.
-To embrace the opportunities and to minimise potential negative implications of those transformations and challenges it is critical that the Western Balkans and Turkey maintain macrofiscal stability and implement structural reforms that help to address identified weaknesses in their economies and help their societies become more resilient.
+The changing nature of work, the digital and green transitions, and the economic fallout of the COVID-19 pandemic and the Russian war of aggression against Ukraine are clear examples having a very direct impact on the lives of citizens and affecting the socio-economic fabric of the region.
+To embrace the opportunities and to minimise potential negative implications of those transformations and challenges it is critical that the Western Balkans and Turkey maintain macro-fiscal stability and implement structural reforms that help to address identified weaknesses in their economies and help their societies become more resilient.

-The Economic Reform Programmes (ERPs) represent the highest level of engagement of the EU with the Western Balkans and Turkey on socio-economic matters and constitute the basis for our related policy dialogue.
+The Economic Reform Programmes (ERPs) represent the highest level of engagement of the EU with the Western Balkans and Turkey on socio-economic matters and constitute the basis for our related economic policy dialogue.
 In this context, the implementation of the reforms identified in the ERPs and of the policy guidance jointly adopted with EU Member States is not only key to improve competitiveness, foster job creation and facilitate social inclusion, but also to meet the economic criteria in the accession process.
 Every year these will be closely examined in line with the revised enlargement methodology.
 Therefore, it is of the utmost importance that the Western Balkans and Turkey step up their efforts to implement the reforms identified and prioritised in the ERP process.